cs-ed/edtech-plan-NHunsicker/README.md

 #### Teacher Hardware

-Any computer capable of running modern browsers and with ideally at least 4 GB of RAM.
+Any computer capable of running **modern browsers** and with ideally at least **4 GB of RAM**.
 Currently I plan on using my school provided laptop which exceeds these capabilities and my home PC that also exceeds these requirements.
 Specific requirements for the teacher's pc are lenient, but these requirements depend on many variables.

 #### Classroom Hardware

 The school currently has wifi available throughout the school.
 The internet connection appears to go through comcast at some point based upon traceroute command.
 Speed tests indicate that the speed should be more that sufficient for a class full of students working on this elective.
-A minimum of 200 Kbps bandwidth per student is required for Ozaria to function, though bandwidth in excess of 1 Mbps is recommended.
+A **minimum of 200 Kbps bandwidth per student is required for Ozaria to function**, though bandwidth in excess of 1 Mbps is recommended.

 Wired computer mice will be available to students who would prefer not to use touchpads.